 Racism and bigotry codified through song and terrace chants

 The Dambusters theme tune is sung by some England fans as a way of mocking German fans.
-Also a small group of Luton FC and Bristol FC supporters sang a song supporting the far-right political activist Tommy Robinson.
+A small group of Luton FC and Bristol FC supporters sang a song supporting the far-right political activist Tommy Robinson.
 Some forms of sectarian and xenophobia songs still persist at some games.
-The song “Sloop John B” has been adapted by some Rangers fans, the song contains anti-Irish lyrics.
-Also, despite being banned, some Rangers fans still sing a sectarian song called “Billy Boys”.
+The song “Sloop John B” has been adapted by some Rangers fans; the song contains anti-Irish lyrics.
+Also, despite being banned, some Rangers fans still sing a sectarian song called “Billy Boys.”
 Stoke City’s James McClean has been the target of sectarian abuse.

 While the levels of racism at football games in England is nowhere as bad as the 1980s there is still much to do.

 There have been protests, songs and chants that have challenged racism and bigotry.
 A number of teams have walked off the pitch when they have been confronted by racist chants and abuse.
 Tottenham supporters have turned the antisemitic abuse aimed at their club on its head and chant “Yid army” back at the anti-Semites.
 A number of supporters’ clubs have produced banners, badges and tifos(choreographed displays) supporting refugees, opposing racism and homophobia.

 The songs that are sung and the chants that are adopted in football stadiums are contested territory — a form of cultural warfare.
 There is a vocal minority in the stands that want to use football as a vehicle to promote racism and bigotry.
 But there are many more players and supporters that hate racism and intolerance and want it eradicated from the game.